 I first discovered 'Flan Patissier au Chocolat' in a sunny little cafe in Paris while visiting my sister.
 My first thought was 'What?!
 You can get CHOCOLATE FLAN?!'
 We ordered one up and it did not disappoint.
 The silky, creamy, smooth dessert has such a luxurious mouthfeel and is intensely chocolatey.

-Ever since that trip, I have been daydreaming about that deliciously baked chocolate custard and I just had to develop my own chocolate flan recipe and make it at home.
-It has definitely become one of my favorite desserts!
+Ever since that trip, I have been daydreaming about that delicious baked chocolate custard and I just had to develop my own chocolate flan recipe and make it at home.
+That trip also inspired this post about how to make Almond Croissants (French bakery style).

 Jump to: